 What about gameplay?

 So, what can we expect from Destiny 2?
-Following the gameplay reveal in May, we have a decent idea now about what new features Destiny 2 is bringing to the table.
+Following the gameplay reveal in May, and after spending some time blasting Cabal in the beta, we have a decent idea now about what new features Destiny 2 is bringing to the table.

 First up, what's not changing.
 The core gameplay will remain mostly the same, with the tight first-person shooting mostly untouched.
 You'll also still have three classes to pick from - Warlock, Hunter, and Titan - and will jet around a few different worlds working through missions to advance the plot.

 Beyond that, things are a little more different.
-As the trailers have revealed, the game's first mission sees the Citadel attacked by the alien Cabal, led by Dominus Ghaul.
+The game's first mission sees the Citadel attacked by the alien Cabal, led by Dominus Ghaul.
 From there, players will be fighting to build up earth's defences again, reclaim their gear, and generally shoot a lot of aliens.

 The classes have been tweaked slightly, with a new subclass for each - the Warlock Dawnblade, Titan Sentinel, and Hunter Arcstrider.
 Each class now also gets a specific cooldown ability to encourage further differentiation - for example, Warlocks can get the ability to buff attack power or heal.